‘A lot to smile about’ for Lioness Danelle Tan after season in Japan’s top tier

 At Beleza, she was surrounded by top players such as Hikaru Naomoto and Rikako Kobayashi, who represented Japan at the 2023 and 2019 editions of the Women’s World Cup respectively.

-Tan got a close-up view of the habits that built the winning culture of the 2024-25 WE League champions, which included arriving an hour before training.
+Tan got a close-up view of the habits that built the winning culture of the 2024-25 WE League champions – they finished third in the 2025-26 season – which included arriving an hour before training.

 Players also often stay back after training to work on individual aspects of their game.